 3. Pecan Pie Topping

 - In a medium saucepan, combine ¾ cup light corn syrup, ½ cup packed brown sugar, and 3 tablespoons melted unsalted butter.
-Cook over medium heat, stirring, until the sugar dissolves.
+Cook over low heat, stirring occasionally, until the sugar has melted.

 - Remove from heat and let cool slightly before whisking in 2 large eggs, 1 teaspoon pure vanilla extract, and a pinch of salt.
 Stir in 1 cup of pecans, ensuring they’re evenly coated.